APPLYING FOR SOCIAL SECURITY DISABILITY

 REAPPLYING IF DENIED

 If your claim is denied you can reapply.
 It is important that you not delay and should reapply within 60 days.
 If you are still denied, you can asked to have an administrative law judge called an ALJ review your medical record after which he will give his decision as to whether you are allowed or denied benefits.

 There are certain social security rules which the general public is unaware of when applying for disability.
-These social security rules plus other important information are gone over in great detail in my Ebook which also includes an audiobook for instant download.
+These social security rules plus other important information are gone over in great detail in my Ebook for instant download.

 THE ADVANTAGE OF USING AN ATTORNEY

 Using an attorney familiar with disability cases can be crucial in improving your chances of receiving an allowance since he is familiar with the complex issues involved.
 It is a great mistake for individuals to represent themselves.
 Lawyers have the knowledge and experience to assist you from filling out paperwork to handling appeals.
 He can also help obtain evidence from individuals such as your treating doctor to strengthen your claim.
 In addition, he can prepare you for questions the administrative law judge may ask you regarding your medical problems.
 Because the majority of cases can take up to six months to resolve, he can often shorten the time needed by the state to make a decision and improve your chances for approval on your initial application since over 60% of those applying are denied.